braze-inc/braze-docs/_docs/_developer_guide/platform_integration_guides/android/push_notifications/android/integration/standard_integration.md

 ![The selected service account with the "Add Key" menu open.]({% image_buster /assets/img/android/push_integration/generate_json_credentials/select-create-new-key.png %})

 Choose **JSON**, then select **Create**.
+If you created your service account using a different Google Cloud project ID than your FCM project ID, you'll need to manually update the value assigned to the `project_id` in your JSON file.

 Be sure to remember where you downloaded the key&#8212;you'll need it in the next step.

 ![The form for creating a private key with "JSON" selected.]({% image_buster /assets/img/android/push_integration/generate_json_credentials/select-create.png %}){: style="max-width:65%;"}

-{% alert info %}
+{% alert warning %}
-If your service account was created within a different GCP project ID than the Firebase Cloud Messaging project, you will need to modify the JSON file's `project_id` field.
+Private keys could pose a security risk if compromised.
+Store your JSON credentials in a secure location for now&#8212;you'll delete your key after you upload it to Braze.
 {% endalert %}

 ### Step 6: Upload your JSON credentials to Braze